DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

           <p>Open Monday to Friday between 8:30am and 5:30pm.</p>

           <p>Chat will be unavailable from 1pm on 24 December until 29 December.
-It will also be unavailable from 1pm on 31 December and closed on 3 January.
+It will also be unavailable from 1pm on 31 December until 4 January.
 Responses may be slower over the Christmas period.</p>
     get-school-experience:
       name: simple
       arguments: